raspberrypilearning/generic-python-regex-text-between-patterns/en/step_1.md

 	text = 'start Here is a line end'
 	```

-- Imagine you want to find all the text between `start` and `end`.
-Here's the regex search you might use
+- Imagine you want to find all the text between `'start'` and `'end'`.
+Here's the regex search you might use to do so:

 	```python
 	import re